Jeff Duncan (politician): Legislation and tenure

 On March 13, 2014, Duncan introduced the DHS Acquisition Accountability and Efficiency Act (H.R.
 4228; 113th Congress), a bill that directed the United States Department of Homeland Security to improve the accountability, transparency, and efficiency of its major acquisition programs.
 The bill specified procedures for DHS to follow if it failed to meet timelines, cost estimates, or other performance parameters for these programs.
 Duncan argued, "for years, DHS's purchases of major homeland security systems have been late, cost more, and done less than promised.
 This bill will save taxpayer dollars by forcing DHS to improve its management."

 On February 23, 2016, Duncan introduced H.Res.
 617, which gave the House the authority to file suit against the Obama administration should it violate or attempt to violate the law regarding the transfer of detainees from the detention facility at Guantanamo Bay.

 In January 2017, Duncan introduced in the House the Hearing Protection Act of 2017 (HPA) (H.R.
 367), which would reclassify gun suppressors (silencers) from Title II weapons to Title I weapons (currently ordinary shotguns, rifles and handguns, weapons "not regulated by the National Firearms Act, but regulated by the Gun Control Act of 1968 and other federal laws"), restricting their regulation and making them easier to buy.
 The HPA amends the Internal Revenue Code and Title 18 of the United States Code to eliminate the transfer tax and paperwork associated with registration of suppressors, refund the tax to anyone who paid it after October 22, 2015 (the date the first Hearing Protection Act was introduced, by Matt Salmon), and "preempt" existing state or local silencer taxes and regulations.
 In June 2017 Duncan added the HPA to the wide-ranging Sportsmen Heritage and Recreational Enhancement (SHARE) Act, of which he was also the lead sponsor.

 On January 19, 2018, Duncan introduced the Ultrasound Informed Consent Act (H.R.
 4844), which ensures that women seeking an abortion receive an ultrasound and the opportunity to review it before giving informed consent to receive an abortion.

 Political positions

+Duncan has described himself as "a strong advocate for life and traditional family values".

 In the House chamber, Duncan wore a mask reading "Let's Go Brandon", a popular coded message in Republican circles for an obscene insult to Joe Biden.

 Abortion

-Duncan believes that life begins at conception and should be protected from conception to natural death.
+Duncan is firmly opposed to abortion and exceptions for rape, incest, or saving the life of the mother.
 He has cosponsored legislation to ban late-term abortions, to end federal funding for abortion providers like Planned Parenthood, and to protect conscience rights for businesses and health care professionals who oppose paying for or participating in abortions.

-2nd Amendment
+Second Amendment

-Duncan believes that all Americans have the God-given right to own firearms.
-In addition to introducing the Hearing Protection Act, he has cosponsored bills to expand concealed carry reciprocity rights.
-Duncan is a Lifetime Member of the NRA, which has endorsed him and given him an A rating.
+Duncan believes that all Americans have the right to own firearms.
+In addition to introducing the Hearing Protection Act, he has co-sponsored bills to expand concealed carry reciprocity rights.
+Duncan has been endorsed by the National Rifle Association Political Victory Fund (NRA-PVF), who gave him an "A" grade in 2014, rising to an "A+" by 2020.